City Baking Guide

 What is the fastest way to adapt a sea-level recipe in Boulder?

-Start with the Boulder calculator preset, run one test, and then adjust one main variable at a time while logging texture and doneness outcomes.
+Start with the Boulder preset, run one test bake, and then adjust one main variable at a time while logging texture and doneness cues.